 - 3.8 Across the entire data sample, the rate of incidents is 176.7 RTCs per 1,000 kilometres of road per year (64,936 annual RTCs / 367,431 kilometres of road \ 1,000). - 3.9 NFCC/ORH analysed how this varies by category of road and the following key points are noted (see Figure 3-1): - By Road Class, RTCs occur much more frequently per km on Motorways, Primary A Roads and A Roads than other classifications. - Roundabouts and Traffic Islands stand out in terms of Road Type.
-Over 90% of roads are Single Carriageways, which dominates this data breakdown. - Roads with a Speed Limit of 40, 50 or 70 miles per hour (mph) have higher rates of RTCs per km, which is potentially linked to the Road Class.
-The rate is lowest on 60mph roads this is a factor of the large number of national speed limit roads (particularly in rural areas) where the usage is very low, so incident rates are below average on this measure. - By Urban/Rural Category there is a clear pattern with incident frequency increasing from the most rural to the most urban classification.
-Again, this is probably linked to the road usage in these respective areas compared to the total length of roads. - 3.10 To explore these findings in more detail, NFCC/ORH analysed the frequency by combining the categories, for example, how the rate of RTC varies by Road Class and Speed Limit (see Appendix B2).
+Over 90% of roads are Single Carriageways, which dominates this data breakdown. - Roads with a Speed Limit of 40, 50 or 70 miles per hour (mph) have higher rates of RTCs per km, which is potentially linked to the Road Class. he rate is lowest on 60mph roads - this is a factor of the large number of national speed limit roads (particularly in rural areas) where the usage is very low, so incident rates are below average on this measure.

+• By Urban/Rural Category

+there is a clear pattern with incident frequency increasing from the most rural to the most urban classification.
+Again, this is probably linked to the road usage in these respective areas compared to the total length of roads.

+- 3.10 To explore these findings in more detail, NFCC/ORH analysed the frequency by combining the categories, for example, how the rate of RTC varies by Road Class and Speed Limit (see Appendix B2).
 Some of these combinations have very small lengths of road, so some caution needs to be applied.
-Notable findings include the following: - Roundabouts and junctions on major roads have the highest rates of incidents per km when considering Road Class and Road Type in combination (see B2a).
+Notable findings include the following: - Roundabouts and junctions on major roads have the highest rates of incidents per km when considering Road Class and Road Type in combination (see B2a). - Although there is a relatively small amount of 20mph A Roads (Primary and Other), this combination has a disproportionately high rate of RTCs (see B2b).